-2020 marks the 21st anniversary the Ceilidh Trail and despite not being able to mark the occasion in the usual style with a summer of musical performances, Fèis Rois is releasing a double album featuring music from former Ceilidh Trail participants.
+2020 marks the 21st anniversary the Ceilidh Trail and despite not being able to mark the occasion in the usual style with a summer of musical performances, Fèis Rois has released a double album featuring music from former Ceilidh Trail participants.

 You can order the 21 Years of the Ceilidh Trail CD at http://feisrois.bandcamp.com/album/21-years-of-the-f-is-rois-ceilidh-trail.

 The Ceilidh Trail is a professional development opportunity for young musicians aged 16-25 who are considering a career in traditional music performance.
 It is also an important cultural tourism initiative.

 Fèis Rois was set for a fantastic summer of concerts and cèilidhs throughout Scotland, England, France and Australia to mark the milestone, but due to the Covid-19 pandemic, the organisation took the decision to cancel this year’s programme back in April.

 Although we could not have musicians out on the road this year, we were delighted to bring you this very special online concert on 15 August, 2020, showcasing some of the 150+ alumni of this project.

 You can watch the concert here and find out more about the artists and check out their websites below the video.